 The Rambling For Pleasure series is complimented with the publication of a fully revised and redesigned edition of the Three Castles Path, a detailed guide to the 60 mile long distance path from Windsor to Winchester.
 The idea for this route was inspired by the well documented 13th century journeys of King John between Windsor Castle and Winchester, via the castle he built near Odiham.

 We would also like to announce our new Birmingham Greenways map which gives a different perspective to Birmingham, the Black Country and Solihull.
 It features 150 miles of traffic free walking and cycling paths along canals, rivers, and through the 8000 acres of parks of the Birmingham plateau.

-Alongside our Waterways Series is the, a large scale atlas of one of the country's newest cities.
+Alongside our Waterways Series is the Official Milton Keynes Atlas, a large scale atlas of one of the country's newest cities.